hmcts/design-system/app/views/patterns/perform-a-bulk-action/README.md

 Use this pattern when users need to perform the same action on a collection repeatedly.

-For example, rather than make users share an individual case.
-Let them select multiple cases because it's likely they will want to share multiple cases with same group of people.
+For example, instead of making users share an individual case, they can do multiple cases at the same time.
+This is because users need to share multiple cases with same group of people.

 ## How it works